Lara-E/Bamazon/README.md

 ### View Products for Sale
 ![Alt Text](./images/managerview.png)
-If the user chooses to View Products for Sale, the a list with the Item Number, Item Name, Department, Price and the Quantity in Stock will be displayed and the user will be asked to enter what they would like to do next.
+If the user chooses to View Products for Sale, a list with the Item Number, Item Name, Department, Price and the Quantity in Stock will be displayed and the user will be asked to enter what they would like to do next.

 ### View Low Inventory
 ![Alt Text](./images/managerlowinventory.png)